arkadianhq/charts/README.md

 # ArkadianHQ's Public GA Helm Repo
 > Note: ArkadianHQ's public helm repo is hosted on Github Pages.
-If you'd like a better QoS and and think maintaining a production helm repo is too much at the moment, consider sponsoring to gain access to the private helm repo.
+If you'd like a better QoS and want to set up your own production grade helm repo, send a mail to arkadianhq@gmail.com and we'd get back to you at the earliest.🙂

 ## Usage
 * Add ArkadianHQ's helm repo